 …it would be Professor Mandyam Srinivasan.
 Granted, I may be a little unique there but I have enjoyed many of his papers on honey bee neurophysiology.
 He is Professor of Visual Neuroscience at the Queensland Brain Institute in Australia.
 His research focuses on the principles of visual processing, perception and cognition in bees and . . . → Read More: If I could choose anyone in the world to speak at my bee club…

 I have two hobbies: beekeeping and building/flying multirotors or drones.
-There is rarely any overlap between the two but recently I have noticed a spate of YouTube videos with titles such as:
+There is rarely any overlap between the two but recently I have noticed a spate of YouTube videos with titles such as (click on the links!):

 Continue reading Drones Make Love Not War